 - Mistake of Fact

-This is why we sit down, go over everything, and talk about the specific defense that might apply to your case.
+This is why we sit down, review everything, and discuss the specific defense that might apply to your case.
 Then we put the wheels in motion to prove that protection through investigation and hard work, or we can also sometimes rule out reasons that you might think to apply to your case by looking at everything and making an informed decision about what we're going to do regarding your defense.
 We specialize in the Van Nuys Courthouse and the San Fernando Courthouse.